duzenz/personalRecords/README.md

 personalRecords
 ===============

-a project which cruds my personalRecords
+a project which cruds my personal Records